 The child care sector is a growing and vibrant place.
 Child care workers are responsible for attending to the early education needs and care of young children.
 It is a rewarding but sometimes demanding career and competition for permanent jobs in childcare centres can be fierce.

-To get a permanent job in childcare you will need to have at least obtained the certificate III in Early Childhood Education and Care.
+To get a permanent job in childcare you will need to have at least obtained certificate III in Early Childhood Education and Care.
 The entry level certificate will qualify you to work in such fields as

 This certificate requires that you complete set learning tasks as well as at least 100 hours work experience in a childcare centre.
 Work experience is a key element needed to get a job in childcare.

 The certificate III course in early childhood, education and care is the minimum qualification level allowed to obtain employment in the childcare early education sector.
-The course can take between six and twelve months to complete and there is an expectation within that period that you will complete 100 hours work experience.
+The course can take between six and twelve months to complete and there is an expectation within that period that you will complete 100 hours of work experience.

 You need to plan your year accordingly and take steps to arrange your work experience well in advance to ensure that you will find a placement that suits you and helps you to qualify for your certificate.